Landlord insurance explained

 Letting agent

-A third party that can help you find tenants for your property, manage the contracts around the rental agreement and can in some instances also manage the property for you.
+Someone that can help you find tenants for your property, manage the contracts for the rental agreement and in some instances, manages the property for you.

 Loss of rental income cover